 As I started using

 pageant to handle my SSH key management and automate SSH logins I saved a few seconds for each login.
 So I thought, "Why not spend those saved seconds on an extra layer of security?".
 The simplest option was the Google Authenticator.
 Once installed on your phone (Android/iOS) you can create a QR-Code on your server (output in the terminal, pretty cool idea if you ask me) and link it to your phone.
 Using this setup, anyone who wants to access your server will need the private key's password (if pageant is not running) and your phone.
 But! he needs the phone at that moment(!) because the code keeps changing every 30 sec (by default).

-If you like the Idea, let's get started by installing the PAM authentication module from google:
+If you like the Idea, let's get started by installing the PAM authentication module by Google:

 apt install libpam-google-authenticator